MoMEMta/Tutorials/README.md

 - MoMEMta >= 0.1.0 (and its requirements, such as LHAPDF, Boost)
 - A C++-11 capable compiler

+**Note**: MoMEMta needs to be installed on the system (locally or globally), cf. MoMEMta documentation.

 ## Install

 - Clone the repository or download and extract the archive.